tingerrr/hydra/src/core.typ

 /// Check if showing the active element would be redudnant in the current context.
 ///
-/// - ctx (context): The context in which the redundancy of the previous self candidate should be
+/// - ctx (context): The context in which the redundancy of the previous primary candidate should be
 ///   checked.
-/// - candidates (dictionary): The primary and ancestor candidates.
+/// - candidates (candidates): The primary and ancestor candidates.
 /// -> bool
 #let is-prev-redundant(ctx, candidates) = {
   let prev-visible = candidates.self.prev != none and is-prev-visible(ctx, candidates)